1EdTech/openbadges-specification/index.md

 ---------|---------------|-----------
-related  | @id           | Identifies related versions of the entity. version  | Text or Number | The version identifier for the present edition of the entity.
+related  | @id           | Identifies related versions of the entity. version  | Text or Number | The version identifier for the present edition of the entity. endorsement | @id: [Endorsement](#Endorsement) | Relevant endorsement(s) that make claims about this entity.
+Note: As endorsements must be published after the publication of the entity they endorse, it will not always be possible to establish a two-way linkage with this property.

 </div>